 Hawaii State Planning Act

-All state agencies, including the Office of Planning, are guided by two statewide planning documents (1) the Hawaii State Planning Act, which is a broad policy document that sets the table for all activities, programs, and decisions made by local and state agencies; and (2) the New Day Comprehensive Plan, which outlines the Administration’s priorities.
+All state agencies, including the Office of Planning, are guided by the Hawaii State Planning Act, which is a broad policy document that sets the table for all activities, programs, and decisions made by local and state agencies.

 The Hawaii State Planning Act was signed into law in 1978 to “improve the planning process in this state, to increase the effectiveness of government and private actions, to improve coordination among different agencies and levels of government, to provide for wise use of Hawaii’s resources and to guide the future development of the state” (HRS § 226-1).
 The Act is codified under HRS Chapter 226.